 I looked a long time to find the perfect recipe.
 I wanted one that would be complex-tasting yet simple to make.
 Plus I wanted one that was deep and chocolatey, not sweet and cloying.

-I’m happy to say, this hot cocoa recipe is it.
-It’s instant: no whisking and no heating (i.e. burning) milk in a pan.
+I’m happy to say that Alton Brown’s hot cocoa recipe is it.
+It’s instant: no whisking and no burning milk in a pan.
 It’s rich but it’s not heavy.
 And most importantly, it’s like drinking warm European chocolate.
 When are you not in the mood for that?

 Gourmet Hot Chocolate Recipe

 Here is Alton Brown’s Hot Cocoa Recipe, without the cayenne pepper.

 If you prize chocolate, you’ll want your mix to be made with the best-tasting cocoa powder.
 Dutch-processed cocoa is going to give you the strongest chocolate taste without acidity or bitterness.
 Among the dutch-processed cocoa powders, the Belgian brand Callebaut got the highest mark in a Cook’s Illustrated blind taste test, so that’s the one I have used, and it is exquisite.

 However, at $30-35 per 2.2 lb. bag (or $1 per ounce), it is pricey.
 Cook’s Illustrated also did a taste test of supermarket cocoa powder, and two Hershey’s varieties were in the top three.
 The tasters rated Hershey’s Natural Unsweetened Cocoa number one for it’s “assertive” chocolate flavor, and Hershey’s Special Dark Cocoa in third.
 (Droste, an imported Dutched cocoa, came in second for its “round,” “bold” flavor and “depth,” but like Callebaut, it’s more of a splurge.)